zdrawku/SBR/README.md

 Each week, we reward community members who share the most relevant and legitimate SBR news with unique, collectible NFTs.
 Your contributions help us build a stronger, more informed community.
 The goal is not the NFT collections but building a proactive, informed community.

+Here are the mechanics that will be used for NFT minting and distribution.
+[XRPL.org docus](https://xrpl.org/docs/tutorials/javascript/nfts/transfer-nfts) and [Development](https://github.com/XRPLF/xrpl-dev-portal/blob/master/_code-samples/quickstart/js/3.mint-nfts.html).

 # Strategic Bitcoin Reserve Roadmap (Till Year-End)

 This list is prioritized to reflect our core belief: delivering value comes first.
 Our focus is on curating impactful news, fostering authentic community engagement, and raising awareness about Bitcoin’s potential to transform lives.